 I was mighty grand

-- The design aesthetic of Warhammer's High Elves involves quite a lot of this, with their armour and weaponry tending to have dozens of cut oval gemstones embedded into surfaces, as well as a profusion of jewelled bracelets, crowns and belts.
+- The design aesthetic of Warhammer's High Elves involves quite a lot of this, with their armour and weaponry tending to have dozens of cabochon gemstones embedded into surfaces, as well as a profusion of jeweled bracelets, crowns and belts.
 The higher-ranking High Elf models can have anything up to forty such stones sculpted on, and even the lowliest rank and file troopers tend to at least have three or four (most commonly on matched pairs of bracelets or vambraces, one on the brow on a helm or circlet and one adorning a metal belt or sash).

-- Warhammer 40,000's Eldar are, if anything, even more gem-encrusted than their High Elf fantasy counterparts, though the oval gemstone shapes on the models can just as easily be painted as blisters in the high-tech plastics they build in.
-The gemstones are not all decorative, however, as psychically-attuned spirit stones play a huge role in Craftworld Eldar society - providing their souls succour from the predations of a thirsting god when they die.
+- Warhammer 40,000's Eldar are, if anything, even more gem-encrusted than their High Elf fantasy counterparts, though the cabochon gemstone shapes on the models can just as easily be painted as blisters in the high-tech plastics they build in.
+The gemstones are not all decorative, however, as psychically-attuned spirit stones play a huge role in Craftworld Eldar society — providing their souls succor from the predations of a thirsting god when they die.
 As such many of the gemstones in Eldar technology contain the souls of departed Eldar to control the devices.

 - The Merch for the Disney Princesses often have this on their dresses, and even their fur capes.